microsoft/WhatTheHack/021-IdentityForApps/Student/02-susi.md

 CMC IT Management has also asked that First and Last Name are displayed BEFORE Display Name on the sign up form.
 There's also a rumor that IT Management has also expressed that they are partial to the Slate Gray User Flow template.

+CMC IT Management also wants the same attributes returned when the user successfully logs in, along with the Identity Provider name.
 ## Success Criteria

 In order to be successful, CMC IT Management is requiring that consultants can: